ethanhe42/pytorch-lightning-GPT/README.md

 minGPT is vendored with the repo in the `mingpt` directory.
 Find the LICENSE for minGPT there.

+Thanks to:
-Thanks to @karpathy for the original minGPT implementation and @SeanNaren for the DeepSpeed pieces.
+- @karpathy for the original minGPT implementation
+- @williamFalcon for the first Lightning port
+- @SeanNaren for the DeepSpeed pieces
+- @SeanNaren and @tchaton for the XFormer pieces

 ## MinGPT